D&AD is all about the pursuit of creative excellence.

 However, a D&AD Pencil is much more than an award.
 The work that is entered and the feedback we get from our judges provide a unique perspective of our industry and of creative excellence globally.
 Through our education and professional development programmes this insight is then transferred to support the next generation of Pencil winners.

-Thanks to our partners BETC and C de C, and with the support of the EU, this report provides the opportunity to increase the value that we get from our Awards even further.
+Thanks to our partners BETC and c de c, and with the support of the Creative Europe programme of the European Union, this report provides the opportunity to increase the value that we get from our Awards even further.
 To take a step back and identify themes in the 25,000 pieces of work entered and consider then within a broader cultural context.
 It is the perfect example of our organisation’s guiding principle, stimulation not congratulation.

 The report is not about predicting that by 2025 99.9% of jobs will be taken by robots or that the current turbulence being felt in our industry will lead to its destruction.